 The school is conveniently located in historic Albemarle County, a convenient distance from Washington D.C., Richmond, Philadelphia, New York, and even North Carolina.
 Charlottesville also has an Amtrak Station if you want to travel from New York or New England (and rent a car here).

 My workshop and farm is only 7 minutes away from the Charlottesville airport, for anyone who wants to fly in to take classes.
 I’ve found that the Charlottesville airport usually has more affordable prices than Washington D.C. and Richmond.
 There’s also plenty of car rental shops, hotels, and restaurants near the airport, so it’ll be easy for you to join us from anywhere in the world.

 WHAT TO EXPECT IN A CLASS?

-The school will be offering the first classes sometime in summer or fall 2016, so we’re still ironing out some details.
+The school will be offering the first classes sometime in 2018, so we’re still ironing out some details.
 But here are some specifics to think about: